 Getting Started

 Download and install gsh.
 The project is available from the GambasShell github repository .
-Se previous section for instructions.
+See previous section for instructions.

 Once installed you may change your default shell in your login configuration file.
-Do this only after you play with gsh for a while and are familiar with it’s interface and scripts.
+Do this only after you play with gsh for a while and are familiar with its interface and scripts.

-Gsh uses two directories, ~/vars where all the files are stored, and ~/bin where created/compiled Gambas3 executable scripts are stored by default.
-On first startup of the gsh it will create these directories if the don’t exist.
+Gsh uses two directories: ~/vars where all the files are stored, and ~/bin where created/compiled Gambas3 executable scripts are stored by default.
+On first startup of the gsh it will create these directories if they don’t exist.

 A copy of the default profile called profile.gsh will be copied into the ~/vars directory and loaded into and executed by gsh.
 This file defines most of the shell default aliases.
 Gsh loads internal commands on demand from /usr/share/gsh/subs.
 These commands are loaded as plugins after being compiled.
 The user can override these by creating a function of the same name in ~/vars/subs.
 Gsh searches user then system directories for the commands.